McQuitty-Broadcom/Zowe-DevOps-Kata/testing/step1.md

 To run Zowe CLI, as we didn't install this globally, we would have to run `npx zowe`{{execute}}.

 To make it easier to run.
-Runt this:
+Run the alias command:
 `alias zowe="npx zowe"`{{execute}}

-Without this, you would need to type `npx zowe` to run the command.
-We can now run `zowe`{{execute}}
+Without this, you would need to type `npx zowe` to run the command every time.
+We can now type just `zowe`{{execute}}